eminencegrs/coding-challenges/LeetCode/README.md

 # LeetCode

-This folder contains my solutions to the challenges in LeetCode.
+This folder contains my solutions to the challenges on LeetCode.